a-johanes/mbkm-agate/README.md

 Simple Pong game implemented on Unity 2019.4.18f1

-WebGL game can be accessed at https://a-johanes.github.io/unity-pong-agate/index.html
+WebGL game can be accessed at https://a-johanes.github.io/unity-pong-agate/Build/Pong/index.html

 The binary can be accessed on `Binary` folder

 # Pong
+Play pong with custom `Power Up` that can lengthen your paddle.
+Be the first to reach score of 5 but watch out of random fire ball.

 - Player 1 using  `W` and `S` to move
 - Player 2 using `I` and `K` to move
-- Game Over when a player get 5 point
 - `RESTART` button will reset the game and score
 - `TOGGGLE DEBUG INFO` will show debug info and predict ball trajectory